Swank and style: Everyone’s talking about the 14th Street scene's restaurants, bars and shops.

 The Scene: Feel free to have a drink up and down 14th Street before lining up outside for a show, but there’s more than enough going on inside the Black Cat (pinball, two stages, cheap beer, fantastic crowd) to warrant making a night of it here.

-Insider Info: The venue has officially reopened and has shows on its calendar.
+Insider Info: Check out all the shows on its calendar.

 Black Cat, 1811 14th Street NW, Washington, DC 20009